bewillcott/bewsoftware-mdj/core/src/docs/manual/Links.md

 @@@

 use: articles
-title: Markdownj Core Library | Links and Auto Links
+title: MDj Core Library | Links and Auto Links

 @@@